 This sticky stem ginger cake is incredibly simple to make:

-- Beat in the eggs, one at a time, followed by the soured cream.
+- Step 2: Beat in the eggs, one at a time, followed by the soured cream.

-- Mix the flour, baking powder and ground ginger together and sieve into the bowl, then fold through using a large metal spoon.
+- Step 3: Mix the flour, baking powder, ground ginger and nutmeg together and sieve into the bowl, then fold through using a large metal spoon.

 - Let cool completely in the tin then remove and wrap the ginger loaf cake loosely in foil and store for 24 hours (to allow the flavour to develop) before slicing into it.